treeman/jonashietala/drafts/battling_burnout.markdown

   Apart from having flexible working hours, so as long as I'm there for some meetings I can basically decide when I should work.
 It's super nice to be able to take an extra hour of sleep if I woke up too early with the kids, or take an hour to do some weight lifting.

   I also don't work too many hours.
-I've been working 80% (32h / week) since more than a year back, and I'm good at never exceeding that.
+I've been working 80% (32h / week) since more than a year back, and I'm good at not exceeding that.

 - I work remotely.

   Barring a handful of yearly trips, which I *want* to do because of social reasons, I've been working remotely since 4 years now.
-  And there are some massive benefits to it, like being able to work without disturbance from my home office and being able to take a break whenever I want to without getting stared at.
+  And there are some massive benefits to it, like being able to work without disturbance from my home office and

 - I'm able to work professionally in Rust.